hartsfield/bolt/README.md

-Bolt is not a third-party dependency, `bolt` is a Go program that generates the scaffolding for a web application using a component based model-view-controller architecture, and server code and other files that are useful for rapid prototyping and development.
+Bolt is not a third-party dependency, `bolt` is a Go program that generates the scaffolding for a web application using a component based model-view-controller architecture, server code, and other files that are useful for rapid prototyping and development.
 Bolt also has other features useful for continuous integration and development by enterprise firms.